Instructions to EE496 Students

 - Download instructions to participate in the poster session (pdf)

-- Detailed Instructions, Process Flow and FAQ for poster session (PowerPoint pptx)
+- Detailed Instructions, Process Flow and FAQ for poster session (pdf from PowerPoint)

 - Rubrics for evaluating posters - Technical Outcomes (pdf)